Chris Jones (punter): 2012 season

 In 2012, the Cowboys decided not to re-sign McBriar and Jones entered the season as the starter at punter.
-He suffered a left knee injury on September 23, against the Tampa Bay Buccaneers, when he nearly had a punt blocked.
+He suffered a left knee injury on September 23, against the Tampa Bay Buccaneers, when Jones nearly had a punt blocked.

 On October 14, a practice injury to punter Brian Moorman forced him to play against the Baltimore Ravens with a partially torn ACL he was still rehabbing.
-He was placed on the injured reserve list on October 24.
-He punted 12 times with a gross average of 45.2 yards, a net average of 40 yards and downed 6 punts inside the 20-yard-line.
+Jones was placed on the injured reserve list 10 days later.
+He punted 12 times with a gross average of 45.2 yards, a net average of 40 yards and downed six punts inside the 20-yard-line.

 2013 season

 On August 24, 2013, during a preseason game against the Cincinnati Bengals, Jones became the second player (first Cowboys player) to hit the Cowboys Stadium high definition "jumbotron" scoreboard.
-He regained his starting job and in his first full season, finished with a 45-yard gross average, a 39.1-yard net average, 30 punts inside the 20-yard-line (third in team history) and a long of 62 yards.
+He regained his starting job and in his first full season, Jones finished with a 45-yard gross average, a 39.1-yard net average, 30 punts inside the 20-yard-line (third in team history) and a long of 62 yards.

 2014 season

 On March 10, 2014, Jones signed his exclusive rights tender of $645,000.
 He had a 45.4-yard per punt average with 21 downed inside the 20-yard line and a 39.8-yard net average and a long of 64 yards.

-In the Wild Card Playoff Game against the Detroit Lions, he punted four times for a gross of 48.0 (second in team postseason history), a net of 47.5 (record in team postseason history) and three downed inside the 20.
-He contributed to the Cowboys limiting the Lions returners to just 10 yards - one punt for two and one kickoff for 8 yards.
+In the Wild Card Playoff Game against the Detroit Lions, Jones punted four times for a gross of 48.0 (second in team postseason history), a net of 47.5 (record in team postseason history) and three downed inside the 20.
+He contributed to the Cowboys limiting the Lions returners to just 10 yards - one punt for two yards and one kickoff for eight yards.

 2015 season

 In 2015, Jones ranked third in the league with a career-best 42.5 net average, though the Cowboys required him to directional punt.
 He tied for fifth with 22 fair catches and tied for fourteenth with 27 punts inside the 20-yard-line.

-On December 7 against the Washington Redskins, he became the first punter in franchise history to recover a fumble during the return of one of his own punts.
+On December 7 against the Washington Redskins, Jones became the first punter in franchise history to recover a fumble during the return of one of his own punts.
 He finished second in the NFC and third in the NFL with a career-best 42.5 punt net average, while downing 27 punts inside the 20-yard-line.